robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 It is also possible to give arguments to listener classes from the command line.
 Arguments are specified after the listener name (or path) using a colon (`:`) as a separator.
 If a listener is given as an absolute Windows path, the colon after the drive letter is not considered a separator.
-Starting from Robot Framework 2.8.7, it is possible to use a semicolon (`;`) as an alternative argument separator.
+Additionally it is possible to use a semicolon (`;`) as an alternative argument separator.
 This is useful if listener arguments themselves contain colons, but requires surrounding the whole value with quotes on UNIX-like operating systems::